samlown/json-bl/README.md

       ]
     }

-The following string would be suitable for creating a digest or signature, you'll notice that the comments are missing:
+The following string would be suitable for creating a digest or signature:

     "addresslabelhomelocalityBedrockstreet345 Cave Stone RoadlabelofficelocalityBedrockstreet1313 Cobblestone Waybirth_date1940-02-02full_nameMr.
 Fred FlinstonenamegivenFredprefixMr.surnameFlinstone"